Learning About RDA - Your Knowledge Path

 Original Cataloging of Digital Resources (Virtual/Internet Resources and Video Games) using RDA (MCLS)

 This hands-on workshop teaches participants how to original catalog digital resources using such tools as the RDA toolkit, the Library of Congress-Program for Cooperative Cataloging Policy Statements, and Library of Congress Subject Headings Manual.
-(December 10 - 12)
+(3 days / 2 - hour session per day)